A teenager was left fighting for his life after he was confronted by two armed men bent on retribution.

 Before the attack he had collected knives, which were later confiscated by the police.

-He described six “lonely” and “confusing” days at Nottingham’s Queen’s Medical Centre, particularly so because of the Covid restrictions.
+He described six “lonely” and “confusing” days at Leicester’s Queen’s Medical Centre, particularly so because of the Covid restrictions.

 Matthew Hardyman, mitigating for Beane, said: “It’s another example of the futility of knives.